About KYCnot.me

 Comments from users affiliated with a service are automatically approved on their own service page.

-To see comments waiting for moderation, toggle the switch in the comments section.
-These comments show up with a yellow background and a “pending” label.
+To see comments waiting for moderation on a service, toggle the switch in the comments section.
+Pending comments show on a yellow background with a ā€œpendingā€ label.

 Comment Guidelines